amandagaabo/my-14ers/README.md

     ]
   }
 ```
-  * const userPeaks = new peakLog(); will be used to define an object for a new users list of climbed peaks
+  * const userPeakLog = new peakLog(); will be used to define an object for a new users list of climbed peaks
   * Prototype functions will be added to this function
     * Add peak, remove peak, sort, filter, display peak list, display map